eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Craniofacial Surgery

 Intraoperative Details

 An anterior subfrontal approach usually involves a combination of incisions used to expose the intracranial and extracranial components of the tumor.
-A bicoronal incision provides access to the upper face and cranium, and the resultant scar is hidden inside the hairline (see Image 4).
-A lateral rhinotomy, degloving gingivobuccal incisions, or endoscopy-guided intranasal incisions (endoscopic assisted) are used to complement the cranial exposure (see Images 5-6).
+A bicoronal incision provides access to the upper face and cranium, and the resultant scar is hidden inside the hairline, as depicted in the 1st image below.
+A lateral rhinotomy, degloving gingivobuccal incisions, or endoscopy-guided intranasal incisions (endoscopic assisted) are used to complement the cranial exposure, as depicted in the last two images below.
 In selected patients, such as those presenting with tumors that invade the skin, the incisions can be performed directly at the margins of the tumor.

 Intraoperative navigational devices may improve the precision of incisions, craniotomies, and facial osteotomies, limiting the need for wide exposure of important anatomic structures around the tumor.
 During intraoperative navigation, the surgeon uses a virtual rendering of the tumor and its surrounding anatomy to guide removal, eliminating the need for conspicuous and lengthy incisions or extensive dissection of normal tissues.